May 12

 Brakes

 Now that you know the vehicle has plenty of power, it’s time to see how well it stops.
-Make sure the brakes have a good solid feel to them and that they are capable of stopping the vehicle quickly, smoothly, and safely from any speed.
+Ensure the brakes have a solid feel and can stop the car quickly, smoothly, and safely from any speed.

 Cornering

-No one ever drives in just straight lines, take the vehicle through a number of cornering situations.
-This is a good time to find out how well it corners at varying speeds without wallowing or feeling like it is going to flip over.
-It’s also a good time to see how well the transmission up and downshifts.
+No one ever drives in just straight lines or takes the vehicle through a number of cornering situations.
+This is an excellent time to discover how well it corners at varying speeds without wallowing or feeling like it will flip over.
+It’s also a wonderful time to see how well the transmission up and downshifts.

 Visibility

-Although you should already have a basic idea about visibility before you left the sales lot, you should also be looking at overall visibility out on the open road.
+Although you should already have a basic idea about visibility before you leave the sales lot, you should also consider overall visibility out on the open road.
 If there are any blind spots, you need to be sure you can deal with them or that the vehicle has a blind spot monitoring system for added safety.

-If you are looking at more than one vehicle, you should try to test drive all of them on the same day, as this makes it much easier for you to compare your results.
+If you are looking at more than one vehicle, you should try to test drive all of them on the same day, making it much easier to compare your results.
 Following these tips can help ensure the vehicle you buy is best suited to your needs and will serve you well for many years.

 Tags